Join our newsletter to learn more about stem cell therapy and the science behind it.

 2) Harvest: the cells are obtained/extracted from the patients bone marrow (autologous cell extraction)

 3) Conditioning: cytotoxic drugs (chemotherapy) or radiation are used to "destroy" or "reset" the immune system

-4) Infusion: administration of autologous Hematopoietic stem cells (HSCs) to help speed up recovery.
+4) Infusion: administration of autologous Hematopoietic stem cells (HSCs) derived from bone marrow to help speed up recovery.
 The immune system can take up to 3-6 months to rebuild itself.